Battle of Kannauj

-The Battle of Kannauj took place at Kannauj, Uttar Pradesh, India between Sher Shah Suri and Humayun on 17 May 1540.
-This battle is also known as the battle of Bilgram, Humayun was defeated by Sher Shah Suri in the battle.
+The Battle of Kannauj also known as Battle of Bilgram took place at Kannauj, Uttar Pradesh, India between Sher Shah Suri and Humayun on 17 May 1540.
+This conflict occurred near Bilgram, where Humayun was defeated.

 Background

 On 26 June 1539, the army led by Sher Shah Suri destroyed the Mughal forces which were led by Humayun at the Battle of Chausa.
 Mughal Emperor Humayun fled the incident jumping in the Ganges and saved his life somehow.
 Losing at the battle of Chausa, Humayun came back to Agra asking for assistance of his brothers to challenge Sher Shah Suri again.
 One of his brothers Hindal Mirza assured Humayun to support with his army.
-But Humayun’s other brother named Kamran Mirza did not agree to send his army while Humayun was commanding, because Kamran Mirza wanted to take control of the throne himself.
+But Humayun's other brother named Kamran Mirza did not agree to send his army while Humayun was commanding, because Kamran Mirza wanted to take control of the throne himself.
 Afterwards, Kamran could not manage to take control of the power from his brother Humayun and moved to Lahore taking his army with him.
 Yet Humayun gathered quite sufficient forces to fight against Sher Shah Suri.
 Sher Khan declared himself Sultan with the victory in the battle of Chausa.
 He gained more power and prestige and took the title Sher Shah while Humayun and his brothers were misspending their time with futile arguments.

 Battle

-Humayun went to face Sher Shah again at the battlefield of Kannauj taking two brothers Askari Mirza and Hindal Mirza with him.
-These two groups fought each other on 17 May 1540.
-Humayun’s artillery could not prove its potential, besides Humayun’s repetition of tactical errors and taking wrong decisions (the decisions he made during the battle of Chausa) made him a loser once again.
-Sher Shah defeated the Mughal force for the second time in the battle of Kannauj.
-Again, Humayun along with his brothers fled the battlefield to save their lives and went back to Agra.
+Following his defeat, Humayun returned to Agra, and restored order after disturbances from his brother, Hindal Mirza.
+Humayun mobilized a large force and advanced with his army, while Sher Shah mobilized his army as well.
+Humayun met Sher Shah at Kannauj, with both armies mirroring each other across the Ganges river.
+Humayun crossed the river and began skirmishing with Sher Shah's army.
+Amidst the fighting, Humayun's army saw many nobles hiding their insignia to prevent them from being recognized by the Afghans, with many nobles also fleeing from the battle.
+The Mughal army was defeated, which led to Humayun fleeing to Sindh.